Summer Reading List 2017-18

 - The Tempest

 The Norton Shakespeare (second or third edition) is the key course text.

 It has good, brief introductions to the individual plays as well as useful background material.
 Individual editions in The Oxford Shakespeare, Arden Shakespeare, New Cambridge Shakespeare are also recommended.
 Cheap second-hand editions are usually available on the internet.

 Please also WATCH any of the above plays – on stage, in the cinema, on DVD/ film, on the web/ TV.
-The Shakespeare400 celebrations this year mean that you should have a LOT of choice and opportunity!

 AND PLEASE NOTE: